Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Counterintuitive results

-The same conclusion, about higher robustness of the Bell-nondiagonal GWSs against white noise compared to that of Werner's states, can also be drawn for other transitions indicated by the arrows in Figs.~\ref{fig1:pq}(b) and~\ref{fig6:pq}, and also listed in Table~\ref{table3}.
-The only exception is for the transition corresponding to $\Delta_{S_2,S_3}(q)$, which reaches the largest value for Werner's states, as shown in Fig.~\ref{fig6:pq}(e).
+The same conclusion, about higher robustness of the Bell-nondiagonal GWSs against white noise compared to that of the Werner states, can also be drawn for other transitions indicated by the arrows in Figs.~\ref{fig6}(b) and~\ref{fig7}, and also listed in Table~\ref{table3}.
+The only exception is observed for the transition corresponding to $\Delta_{S_2,S_3}(q)$, which reaches the largest value for the Werner states, as shown in Fig.~\ref{fig7}(e).

-It is our of question that more white noise should be added to a Bell state to reach any threshold value $p_j$ compared to that for any partially entangled state, because $1-p_j(1/2)> 1-p_j(q)$ for $q\neq 1/2$ $j\in\{N,S_3,S_2,B\}$, i.e., the amount of white noise destroying completely any quantum properties of the states, including entanglement, steering, and nonlocality.
-So, in that sense, Werner's states are more robust against white noise than the non-diagonal GWSs.
-However, by choosing proper reference states or proper transitions, one can draw the opposite conclusion, as we have demonstrated in this section and clearly visualized in Figs.~\ref{fig1:pq}(b) and~\ref{fig6:pq}.
+More white noise should be added to a Bell state to reach any threshold value $p_j$ compared to that for any partially entangled state, because $1-p_j(1/2)> 1-p_j(q)$ for $q\neq 1/2$ and $j\in\{N,S_3,S_2,B\}$, i.e., the amount of the white noise destroying completely any quantum properties of the states, including entanglement, steering, and nonlocality.
+So, in that sense, the Werner states are more robust against white noise than the nondiagonal GWSs.
+However, by choosing proper reference states or proper transitions, one can draw the opposite conclusion, as we have demonstrated in this section and it is clearly visualized in Figs.~\ref{fig6}(b) and~\ref{fig7}.